 What is forehead reduction?

 A well-balanced face follows the rule of thirds.
-The distance between the hairline, brows, base of nose and chin should all be equidistant as shown in the below diagram.
+The distance between the hairline, brows, base of the nose, and chin should all be equidistant as shown in the below diagram.
 While a chin implant can help achieve this balance in the case of a smaller lower third, the most common contributor to a lack of balance is a large forehead.
 A forehead reduction is a surgery in which the height of the forehead is reduced by excising a segment of skin right below the edge of the hairline.

 Am I a candidate?

 A forehead reduction is a good tool for people who have ALWAYS had a naturally high forehead.
-This means women are generally better candidates as progressive hormone induced hair loss (male pattern baldness) would make one a poor candidate.
+This means women are generally better candidates as progressive hormone-induced hair loss (male pattern baldness) would make one a poor candidate.
 In addition, your scalp should have good laxity to allow for mobilization.
 The main reason for this is that progressive hair loss would reveal the biggest downside to the surgery: a scar.

 Forehead Reduction Scar: What does it look like?